 We sat to allow the worst of the rain to stop and Mertyl began to chat as she pulled a transparent polythene rain hat free of her fine white hair.
 In no time at all, with a little encouragement, we were in full swing chatting and reminiscing.

-Mertyls memory took her back to ninteen forty one; the story that follows is the one she told.
+Mertyl’s memory took her back to nineteen forty one; the story that follows is the one she told.

-“Well dear, my husband was the postie, and he came home on his bike to tell the tale, how they rushed behind the factory desperate to relieve themselves.
-There were no privvies and they feared what the officer said, they were a good fifteen minutes before continuing to the camp.
+“Well dear, my husband was the postie, and he came home on his bike to tell the tale.
+He was ringing his bell and all of a bother, he couldn’t wait to tell me the.
+He said how they rushed behind the factory desperate to relieve themselves.
+There were no privies and they feared what the officer said about the English bobby.
+It was a good fifteen minutes more walk before reaching the camp.
 Later that day my Percy returned to the factory where he found… My dear it is a little mucky.”
+She said, while wafting a lace trimmed handkerchief in front of her face.

 When he came home, I couldn’t believe my eyes he had a roll of newspaper as fat as a pillow under his arm.
 I boiled a pot and he put warm water and sunlight soap in the tin bath.”